 UNDERSTANDING THE DIAGNOSIS: The pedorthist will assist the patient in understanding their medical condition including the potential causes, contributing factors, and recommended treatments.
+Pedorthists focus on educating patients about their condition and outline how they can benefit from Pedorthic treatment plans that suit their needs and lifestyle.

-CLINICAL ASSESSMENT: The main purpose of the assessment is to determine whether the medical condition with which the patient presents is related to poor foot structure or biomechanics.
+CLINICAL ASSESSMENT: The main purpose of the assessment is to determine whether the medical condition with which the patient presents is related to abnormal foot structure or biomechanics.
 A thorough investigation includes: